 As the Global Head of Obesity Research at Knoll Pharmaceuticals (BASF Pharma) from 1995-2000, David played a major role in the discovery, development and marketing of sibutramine (Meridia/Reductil) in USA, South America, Europe, Japan, Australia, New Zealand and Canada.
 He led a large research team with global responsibility for obesity research.
 During this time, he coordinated and managed a wide array of academic and biotech collaborations.
 Along with and five colleagues from Knoll Pharmaceuticals, he won the prestigious BASF Innovation Award for US registration of the anti-obesity drug ‘Meridia’ (sibutramine).
 From 1986 to 1995, David was Senior Section Leader at Boots Pharmaceuticals in Nottingham where he headed a group carrying out research on new drugs to treat depression, epilepsy, schizophrenia and Parkinson’s disease.
 These ventures included the in-licencing and co-development of the anxiolytic, lesopitron, with the Spanish pharmaceutical company, Esteve, and the in-licencing and European development of the antipsychotic, zotepine, in collaboration with the Japanese pharmaceutical company, Fujisawa.

 David gained his BSc in Biochemistry and Chemistry and MSc in Analytical Chemistry from Chelsea College, University of London before embarking on a 12-year career in academic research in the Department of Clinical Pharmacology at the University of Oxford.
 As part of his research, he obtained a PhD investigating the role of cyclic AMP in the action of drugs that affect brain dopamine function.
 He has maintained an excellent academic profile with visiting faculty positions at Chelsea College and University College, University of London.
 In 1998, he was awarded a DSc by Kings College, University of London for his research on the role of monoamines in CNS disorders and their treatment.
 He was appointed as a Visiting Professor in Pharmacy and Pharmacology at the University of Bath since 2001 and he maintains strong teaching and post-graduate research collaborations with the university.
 He is a member of numerous international scientific societies including the prestigious American College of Neuropsychopharmacology.
-For his contribution to the discovery and development of new drugs, he was invited to become a Fellow of the Royal Society of Chemistry, and for his contributions to pharmacological research to be a Fellow of the British Pharmacological Society.
+For his contribution to the discovery and development of new drugs, he was invited to become a Fellow of the Royal Society of Chemistry, and for his contributions to pharmacological research to be an Honorary Fellow of the British Pharmacological Society.
 He also has strong links with other opinion leaders in the field including Jack Henningfield (Pinney Associates and Johns Hopkins), Ed Sellers (DG Global Partners and University of Toronto), David Nutt (Imperial College, University of London) and Charles France (University of Texas, San Antonio).
 David has published over 160 peer-reviewed research articles, reviews and book chapters.
 He has co-edited four books and more recently has been the senior editor on three Special Issues of Neuropharmacology.
 He has presented more than 500 numerous invited lectures, talks and posters at national and international scientific symposia in the fields of CNS disorders, drug abuse and obesity.
 He regularly presents medical education lectures on the topics of drug abuse evaluation and treatment, ADHD and binge-eating disorder.

 Sharon Smith is an expert in CNS drug research and development and her experimental and regulatory experience has contributed to the successful registration of 8 new CNS drugs and has supported many more that are currently in clinical development.

 Sharon has more than 25 years of research and development experience from working in pharmaceutical, biotech companies and contract research organisations.
 Before joining DevelRx, she worked as a senior member of the CRO, RenaSci Ltd, for more than 16 years on both the consultancy and experimental divisions of the business.
-The most senior staff member in the Drug Abuse Evaluation and Consultancy Group after Prof Heal.
+She was the most senior staff member in the Drug Abuse Evaluation and Consultancy Group after David Heal.
 Although she has undertaken a wide range of roles, her core expertise lies in the discovery and development of new drugs to treat a wide range of psychiatric and neurological disorders.
 Sharon has a comprehensive knowledge and experience of experimental techniques to evaluate novel CNS drugs to investigate their potential risks for abuse and liability to induce dependence.
 She has developed several innovative experimental approaches for evaluating the potential of new treatments for a range of substance use disorders.
 Sharon is internationally recognised for her research and has an extensive publication track-record in this field, as the co-editor on 3 Special Issues of Neuropharmacology, over 20 full publications and numerous poster presentations.
 She is a member of the British Pharmacological Society and the Society for Neurosciences (USA).

 Prior to joining RenaSci Ltd, Sharon worked with a biotech on the Cambridge Science Park.
 Here she worked as a post-doctoral fellow on a project to develop mouse models of allergies and autoimmune disease for investigating the role of the Notch receptor in these diseases.
 Notch signalling has a major impact on elicitation of inflammatory response and its outcome.